triblondon/tribot/README.md

 # Tribot, a pluggable XMPP chat bot

 This is an XMPP chat bot styled on hubot, which came out of a weekend hacking at creating a bot for Slack.
-I wasn't happy with hubot for sending braodcast notifications to multiple rooms, especially those that the bot isn't a member of, and I also don't like coffeescript very much.
+I wasn't happy with hubot for sending broadcast notifications to multiple rooms, especially those that the bot isn't a member of, and I also don't like coffeescript very much.

 ## Installation